sbrzz/sbrzz.github.io/_posts/2025-11-28-hand-crafted-iqa.md

 <h2> Algorithms and practice </h2>

-The work was developed around two quite famous algorithms for that time: BRISQUE [cite] and BLIINDS-2 [cite].
+The work was developed around two quite famous algorithms for that time: BRISQUE [^1] and BLIINDS-2 [^2].

 We started by studying two versions of the BRISQUE algorighm provided by the authors.
 The first one was in C++ while the second in Matlab.
 BRISQUE is characterized by 18 hand-crafted features in the spatial domain, they are computed on the original image and a rescaled version (factor of 2), for a total of 36 features.
 We discovered that the features computed on the rescaled version are quite different in value between Matlab and C++ implementations.
 Further investigation revealed that this discrepancy stems from the sensitivity of the features to resampling methods that rely on filtering techniques (e.g., bilinear, bicubic).

 We then performed an ablation study to understand how much impact these last 18 features have on the Spearman's Rank Order Correlation Coefficient (SROCC).
 This metric measures the correlation between humans and algorithm on the evaluation of quality of images.
 The results show that the first 18 features yield an SROCC of 0.9327, while using all 36 features increases the SROCC only to 0.9522.
 In short, the additional features provide minimal benefit.
 The algorithmic choice was then to replace these 18 weak features with something else: features from BLIINDS-2.
 This algorithm works in the frequency domain, so we merged features from both spatial and frequency domains.
-Always wonderful AI when models are mixed!
+Always wonderful AI when models are ensemble!

-Image 2 shows the comparison between the performance of BRISQUE (default version) versus our new mixed algorithm computed on the LIVE IQA dataset.
+Image 2 shows the comparison between the performance of BRISQUE (default version) versus our new ensemble model computed on the LIVE IQA dataset [^3].
 Training and test distributions were seeded for fair comparison.
 We can appreciate an overall improvement with respect to the baseline!

 <div style="margin-bottom: 1.5rem;">
   <img style="width:100%" src="{{ site.baseurl }}/assets/images/IQA/Brisque18-BLIINDS2-1th3rd-NoShape.png" alt="Algorithm SROCC">